 You can make your TEFL resume stand out to employers by following some simple key rules, for example; choose a clean look and simple design; include a professional-looking headshot (especially in Asian schools), and tailor your resume for each application.
 Read the whole article for more resume tips!

-How can I find a job as a Filipino English teacher?
+How can I find a job as an English teacher?

-How can I find students as a Filipino TEFL teacher?
+How can I find students as a TEFL teacher?

 You can find students as a Filipino TEFL teacher in a variety of ways; promoting yourself; connecting with other Filipino TEFL teachers; making use of online forums and being proactive in creating work for yourself.